 - Adult Computer Lab workstations are available for use by all ages and patrons are allotted at least 90 minutes and up to 150 minutes for each session

 - Youth Computer Lab workstations are available for users age 17 and younger and patrons are allotted at least 90 minutes and up to 150 minutes for each session

 - Express Computers are available for use by all ages and patrons are allotted 15 minutes for each session.

-- Laptops are available to patrons 18 years of age or older who present either: A) a valid Illinois driver’s license; or B) an Illinois state photo to be held at the Computer Desk.
-Laptop users are allotted at least 90 minutes for each session.
+- Laptops are available to patrons 18 years of age or older.
+The borrower must present either: A) a valid driver’s license; B) a state photo C.) School ID; or D.) Library Card.
+The identification card or license will be held at the Computer Desk until the laptop is returned to Library staff.
+Credit cards are not accepted as identification.

 - Computers are available on a first-come-first-served basis to all patrons holding a valid library card or guest pass.

 - Adult patrons may only use the public work stations in Youth Services while working with a child under the age of fourteen.

 - Patrons cannot view obscene content, nor can they use the public work stations for illegal or criminal purposes.